Using the Daily Drawings in new project for Castle Ruins III which opens at The King Billy pub in September..

 However from mid 2014 when my course closed and I decided to go on a NTU creative writing M.A., which now seems utterly ridiculous but at the time seemed to make sense, I have struggled to use the studio properly.
 Partly this my own fault and partly outside events impacting on me.

-So today I cleared away the paint and canvases and dedicated the space to ‘graphic art’ and changed the title of this blog to ‘Graphic Art’ deliberately because ‘Comic Arts’ suggests a focus on purely comic forms.
-I am not a comic artist but I do use drawing and graphic means to visualise ideas.
+So today I cleared away the paint and canvases and dedicated the space to ‘Comic Art’.
+I will use drawing and graphic means to visualise ideas.

 This goes alongside a return to writing represented by the recent ‘Lost Nottingham’ poems.